KnowageLabs/Knowage-Documentation/functionalities-guide/FreeInquiry/ka_user_freeinquiry.rst

 Note that more complex combinations of filters can be defined using the Expression Wizard, which you ca find selecting the **Exp Wizard** icon.

 In the following table the possible types of filters in the QbE are summarized.
-The use of subqueries in filters is explained later in section 9.1.
+The use of subqueries in filters is explained later in *Advanced QbE functionalities* paragraph.

 .. table:: Possible combinations of filters in the QbE.
   :widths: auto